Mortgage Basics #Guides #Industry News

 It is hard to predict precisely how rates will change for the next five years as many domestic and foreign inflationary pressures affect the BoC’s decision to increase or decrease rates.
 One of the most significant factors in the long-term inflation battle is the cost of living, which will keep rising as our population grows and ages.

-The BoC could likely have inflation under control in 2024 as long as there are no unforeseen geopolitical and macroeconomic events.
+As long as there are no unforeseen geopolitical and macroeconomic events, the BoC will likely have inflation under control in 2025.
 However, expect your mortgage payment to be higher than when you booked your mortgage rate.
-If you booked your rate in 2021, anticipate your mortgage payment to double or triple.
-If you booked your rate in 2019, anticipate your mortgage payment to be close to double.
+If you booked your rate in 2021, anticipate your mortgage payment could increase by up to 25%.
+If you booked your rate in 2020, anticipate your mortgage payment to increase by up to 40%.

 Final Thoughts